02 Dec Wandering Flames

 But you see, if you are happy with who you are, if you find solace with your life and what you are doing, with no real need to compare, why must winning matter?
 If we can’t acknowledge our loses and deal with the grief at hand, then how can we grow?

 The Calgary Flames lost in game seven of the Stanley Cup finals, and nothing can change that.
-And the Flames are still a worthy hockey team, and they are our team, my team.
+And the Flames are still a worthy hockey team, and they are our team.
+My team.

-Those in our life that we love, do we only love them when they are at their best?
+Do we only love the people we care for when they are at their best?
 Love doesn’t understand that, and I think with continued growth of who we are, we ought to look deep within and see that any of these things that we chase don’t really matter, except our thoughts and compassion for ourselves, and a compassion for those around us.

 Being a part of a community means to care and share compassion for your neighbour, and to listen and hear them when they are suffering.
 I will never pick sides as I don’t see it that way, but I will say that everyone is suffering in one way or another, and what makes us human is the ability to share and be compassionate, to listen and understand in one another.
 Let’s not lose our humanity trying to win a Stanley Cup.